Saransh-cpp/agda/doc/user-manual/contribute/documentation.rst

 This is code that is not shown to the reader, but which is used to typecheck the code that is actually displayed.

-This might be definitions that are well known enough that do not need to be shown again.
+These might be definitions that are well known enough that do not need to be shown again.

 .. code-block:: rst